 • In addition, if you need services from a specialist, a referral is not required – and you can even save money by using in-network specialists.

 • Most PPO plans also have multiple out-of-pocket maximum amounts.
-All these additional fees can cause healthcare costs to add up quickly.
-In addition, research has also suggested that PPO plans don’t offer as many new benefits as HMO plans do over time.
+These additional fees can cause healthcare costs to add up quickly.
+Research has also suggested that PPO plans don’t offer as many new benefits as HMO plans over time.

-How do Medicare PPOs compare to original Medicare?
+How do Medicare Advantage PPOs compare to Original Medicare?

 Part A Part B Part D (prescription drugs) Medigap (supplemental) Additional coverage Out-of-state care Costs Out-of-pocket max